The Wheel of Time (TV series): Episodes

+Season 1 (2021)

+The first season is based on The Eye of the World (1990), with elements from The Great Hunt (1990) and The Dragon Reborn (1991).

+Season 2 (2023)

+The second season is based on elements from both The Great Hunt and The Dragon Reborn.

+Season 3 (2025)

+The third season covers events from the fourth and fifth books, The Shadow Rising (1992) and The Fires of Heaven (1993).

 Production

 Background

 In 2000, NBC optioned the screen rights to Robert Jordan's fantasy novel series The Wheel of Time but did not ultimately proceed with the production.
 In 2004, Jordan sold the film, television, video game, and comic rights to the series to production company Red Eagle Entertainment.
 In 2015, Red Eagle Entertainment paid air time to cable network FXX to air Winter Dragon, a 22-minute pilot for a potential The Wheel of Time series starring Billy Zane and Max Ryan that allowed Red Eagle to hold on to the rights to the project.
 Subsequently, the company sued Jordan's widow, Harriet McDougal, for her comments about the pilot; the lawsuit was settled in 2016.
 In April 2016, McDougal announced that a major studio was undergoing contract negotiations for production on a TV series.